readium/annotations/README.md

 ### 1.1.
 Body

-The body of an annotation contains plain text, style, and tags.
+The body of an annotation contains plain text, style, and an optional keyword.

 The body property contains: